mmucklo/DtcQueueBundle/README.md

                         new \Dtc\QueueBundle\DtcQueueBundle(),
    // ...

-Add MongoDB ODM setting for Job Document.
+(If using MongoDB) Add MongoDB ODM setting for Job Document.

 	doctrine_mongodb:
 	    document_managers: